Table Of Contents

 Cloudify acts as middleware for users to deploy applications or services in cloud computing environments.
 With its open-source cloud orchestration tool, you can run applications across multiple clouds and data centers — with a single click — for premium multi-cloud, hybrid cloud, and infrastructure management.

 Cloudify helps you design and streamline your app’s entire lifecycle.
-This includes deploying to different cloud environments or data centers, managing the deployed application, detecting failures, and performing continuous application maintenance.
+This includes deploying to different cloud environments or data centers, managing the deployed application, detecting failures, and performing continuous maintenance.

 Cloudify is ideal for users wanting to launch pre-built applications in multiple clouds without dabbling in much technical detail.